Moffat Beach

 Moffat Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Moffat Beach is significantly higher than broader benchmarks.
-As of a specific date, 32.4% of residents aged 15+ held university qualifications, compared to 20.6% in the Rest of Qld and 23.6% in the SA3 area.
-Bachelor degrees were most common at 22.9%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.3%).
-Vocational credentials were also prevalent, with 36.0% of residents aged 15+ holding such qualifications – advanced diplomas accounted for 12.5% and certificates for 23.5%.
+Moffat Beach's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 32.4% have university qualifications, compared to 20.6% in the rest of Queensland and 23.6% in the SA3 area.
+Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (6.2%) and graduate diplomas (3.3%).
+Vocational credentials are also prevalent, with 36.0% of residents holding such qualifications - advanced diplomas account for 12.5% and certificates for 23.5%.

-Educational participation was notably high, with 26.9% of residents currently enrolled in formal education.
-This included 8.7% in primary education, 8.7% in secondary education, and 4.7% pursuing tertiary education.
+Educational participation is high, with 26.9% of residents currently enrolled in formal education.
+This includes 8.7% in primary education, 8.7% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education